hkmarcoot/friend-of-two/README.md

 ## Inspiration

 Have you ever tried to get to know a new person but need more confirming information?
-Those who say they have known that person for a long time may not even have a deep knowledge of him/her!
+Those who say they have known that person for a long time may not even have a deep understanding of him/her!
 With the power of AI, we can now create an AI-powered mutual friend to help solve this problem and make making a new friend easier.
 The AI is tailor-made by you so that what you like / dislike can be understood by anyone who wants to get close to you.

 ## What it does